-Question 7 asks if the person is pregnant.
-If "Yes," how many babies are expected and what the expected due date is.
+Question 7 asks if the person is pregnant or was pregnant in the last 12 months.
+If "Yes," how many babies are/were expected and what the expected/actual due date is.
 [This question flags the application for 7 calendar day expedited processing.]

 Question 8 asks if the person needs health coverage.
 If "No," the person can skip to Page 3 "Current Job & Income Information".
-If "Yes," it advises them to continue answering questions 9-17 below.
-It also has two questions about being evaluated for the Plan First program.
-Check "Yes" if under age 19 or over age 64 if they don't want to be evaluated for Plan First (Opt In).
-Check "No" if age 19-64 and do not want to be evaluated for Plan First (Opt Out).
+If "Yes," it advises them to continue answering questions 9-18 below.
+It also has a question about being evaluated for the Plan First program.
+Check "Yes" if the person is age 19-64 and wants to be evaluated for Plan First (Opt In).
+Note: if no box is checked in this question, evaluation for Plan First will still be done.